 The Drug Information System (DIS) is a province-wide system that provides authorized healthcare professionals with access to a comprehensive medication profile for their patients.

 Phase 1: Connecting community pharmacies

-Community pharmacies began connecting to the Drug Information System in the fall of 2013, accessing the system through their pharmacy system.
-To comply with the Pharmacy Act, all community pharmacies must be connected to the Drug Information System by June 30, 2016.
+Community pharmacies began connecting to the Drug Information System in the fall of 2013, accessing the system through their pharmacy software system.
+To comply with the Pharmacy Act, all community pharmacies were required to connect to the Drug Information System by November 2016.

-Phase 2: Access in Hospital and in the Community
+Phase 2: Access in hospitals and in the community

-Other authorized healthcare providers in the community and in hospital like physicians, nurse practitioners, registered nurses, dentists and optometrists will begin using the Drug Information System in the summer of 2015.
+Other authorized healthcare providers in the community and in hospital like physicians, nurse practitioners, registered nurses, RN prescribers, dentists and optometrists started using the Drug Information System in the summer of 2015.
 Depending on their role, authorized healthcare providers will access the system through either the Drug Information System Portal or the SHARE Clinical Portal.

-In this phase, authorized healthcare providers will be able to view medication profiles and add information to them or update existing information; prescribers will also be able to e-Prescribe.
+Authorized healthcare providers can view medication profiles and add information to them or update existing information; prescribers can also e-prescribe.

 The Drug Information System means improved patient safety and quality of care.